rsa153/liri-node-app/README.md

     Input the following in your command line: `node liri.js do-what-it-says`.
 LIRI will access the linked random.txt file and read the "concert-this", "spotify-this-song", or "movie-this" command and the artist/song/movie name.
 LIRI will run the command referenced in the random.txt file.
 As an example, I've included the spotify-this-song command and the song "I Want it That Way" in the random.txt file.

 ## **To get started with LIRI**
- In order to get started with this application, you must supply your own `.env` file and you most install node and all applicable node packages (axios, moment, dotenv) and APIs (Spotify)
+ In order to get started with this application, you must supply your own `.env` file and you most install node and all applicable node packages (axios, moment, dotenv) and APIs (Spotify).
+To use the spotify-this-song command, you must register for a Spotify API key.

- If someone wanted to clone your app from github and run it themselves, they would need to supply their own  for it to work.

 ## **For more Information**
 In order to access this application from my portfolio, please visit: https://rsa153.github.io/bootstrap-portfolio/portfolio.html and click on the `LIRI Code App` link.